whitel1st/GP_Hijack/README.md

 **Config mode**

 * Change the way of delivering shell
-* Change type of shell: custom or msf
+* Change type of the shell: custom or msf

 **Read mode**